-This is an explanatory booklet which is for clarification and information only.
+This is an explanatory booklet which will be given to you at the beginning of your tenancy.
+Another copy will be given to you if you ask us.
+The handbook is for clarification and information only.
 The handbook does not form part of this tenancy agreement.
-The handbook may be amended and updated from time to time.
+The handbook may be amended from time to time and you will be informed.